-Under some conditions you may apply for "Early Action."
-This is allowed only if you are a high school senior and Azusa Pacific University is your first-choice college.
+Under some conditions students may apply for "Early Action."
+The Early Action applicant must be a high school senior and Azusa Pacific University must be his/her first-choice college.
 Candidates not accepted for Early Action will be notified that they will be reconsidered for admission under Regular Decision.
-This will allow time for additional materials to be submitted that might strengthen the overall file, i.e., fall grades and/or additional SAT/ACT scores.
+This will allow time for additional materials to be submitted that might strengthen the overall file, (i.e., fall grades and/or additional SAT/ACT scores).

-The following admissions deadlines apply to first-year and transfer students:
+The following admissions deadlines apply to first-year/freshmen and transfer students: